oscarbutler/restaurant/README.md

 - The purpose of this is to create a website for a restaurant that includes a way to book a reservation.

+#### Customer Reservation

+- As a site user you need to be able to make a reservation at the restaurant at a specific date and time so that they can plan their day around it.

+Acceptance Criteria:
+AC1: A site user should be able to book a reservation at the restaurant successfully in advance.

+AC2: The site user should be able to choose a specific date and time for their reservation.

+#### Booking Availability

+- When working at a restaurant you should be able to manage the tables in order to make it as efficient as possible.

+AC1: There should be a maximum people that are allowed in a group when making a reservation in order to not over populate the restaurant.

+AC2: The system should change automatically when a reservation is made for the date and time to reduce chance of having to refuse people due to to many people being there.

 ## Wireframes

 ### Desktop Device